 Conclusion

-In summary, squaring a negative number always results in a positive number.
-This is due to the fundamental rule of multiplication, which states that a negative number multiplied by another negative number yields a positive number.
-This principle is not just a mathematical abstraction; it has practical implications in various fields, including physics, engineering, and computer science.
+The short version: squaring a negative number always results in a positive number.
+On the flip side, this is due to the fundamental rule of multiplication, which states that a negative number multiplied by another negative number yields a positive number.
+This principle is not just a mathematical abstraction; it has practical implications in various fields, including physics, engineering, and computer science No workaround needed..

 Understanding this concept is crucial for anyone studying mathematics or related disciplines.
 By grasping the underlying principles and avoiding common misconceptions, you can confidently apply this rule in various calculations and problem-solving scenarios.
 Whether you are calculating distances, energies, or electrical power, the rule that a negative number squared is positive remains a fundamental and indispensable tool.